samsquire/ideas3/README.md

 * The database might decide to store in column orientated style if a query uses the whole table.
 * The database can be automatically sharded for queries like `select * from table where category == "BLAH"` in this scenario, the rows matching "BLAH" can be stored in a different file.
 I call this particular optimisation table promotion.
 * For a join such as `select people.firstname, orders.name from people join orders on people.id = orders.person_id where people.firstname = 'fuz46'` we can store orders by people.
-If we were using LevelDB, we could store a key "person-1F40-order-2"
+If we were using LevelDB, we could store a key "person-1F40-order-0002"
 * The database would take consideration of the data structure of queries, if the data to be retrieved has various nested associations, it could choose to use a document orientated storage mode rather than one that uses joins over row based data.

+# 18.

-# 18. For loops
+# For loops flow control

 # Incomplete thoughts and ideas
 Function Mesh